Mike1ife/Evolutionary-Computation-Project/README.md

 - Self-defined Fitness Function

 ### Model
-The neural network model defined in model.py consists of multiple linear layers with ReLU activation and batch normalization.
+The neural network model defined in model.py consists of four linear layers with ReLU activation and batch normalization.

 ### Training
-The train.py script trains the model using Leave-One-Out Cross-Validation (LOOCV) to evaluate its performance.
+The train.py script trains the model and uses Leave-One-Out Cross-Validation (LOOCV) to evaluate its performance.

 ## Results

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the License file for more details.